 When a person dies and there are outstanding expenses owed or ongoing expenses such as a mortgage payment, the estate may not have enough income to pay these debts.
 The executor of the estate may be forced to sell the property in order to avoid foreclosure.
 If the house is not required to be sold by the court, you will need to wait until the probate process is completed before attempting to sell the house.
 However, you can plan ahead by speaking to one of our team members and giving them the property basics.
 We will be able to provide you with a tentative offer, so you can know what to expect once your house has cleared the probate process.

-How It Works
+How the Probate Process Works

-Make Sure Everyone Is Onboard
+Make Sure Everyone Is on Onboard

-If there are multiple heirs, it is important to make sure everyone is all on the same page.
+If there are multiple heirs, it is important to make sure everyone is on the same page.
 While the executor of the estate has the authority to list and sell the property, it is best to get everyone in agreement ahead of time.
 You don’t want to have anyone contest the sale or create problems within a family if you can avoid it.